zippy84/vtkbool/README.md

 - *First/Second input has non-manifold edges.*

   The contact goes through a non-manifold edge.
 A non-manifold edge is an edge that is shared by three or more cells.
-In general this is not a problem, except it is part of the intersection.
+In general this is not a problem, unless they are part of the intersection.

 - *There is no contact.*